 This section may be the first section in your independent film business plan, but it’s the last section you should write.
 Once you’ve written the other sections of this plan, the executive summary will be a breeze.
 The only thing that might be a challenge is keeping the word count sparse enough that you keep it to a single page.

-As the name would imply, the Executive Summary is the Summary of a entire business plan.
-It takes the other 5 sections of the film’s business plan and summarizes them to a single page.
-It’s possible that you could do a single double sided page, but generally for a film you won’t need to.
-Here’s a super quick summary of what you’ll cover in your executive summary.
+As the name would imply, the Executive Summary is the Summary of an entire business plan.
+It takes the other 5 sections of the film’s business plan and summarizes them into a single page.
+It’s possible that you could do a single double-sided page, but generally, for a film you shouldn’t need to.

 Project